hotio/website/docs/pullio.md

 Features:

 - Discord notifications (see below for preview)
+- No notifications if you leave the webhook out, it'll run as an updater and script executer
 - Detailed info about what has changed for images that follow the Opencontainers Annotation Keys
 - Execute script before sending notification
 - Execute script before updating container, after container is stopped